You may envision retirement as the carefree stage of life, but you might also be anxious about losing your paycheck and a set routine.

 Another issue you may have when you’re retired is how to fill your days.
 It’s great to sit and relax for a few days or weeks after you retire, but then what?

 Look around your local community and see if there are ways you can contribute.
-Volunteering at a local or national charity (like Meals on Wheels or the Ronald McDonald House) or even coaching a children’s sport will help you meet new people and do good at the same time.
+Volunteering at a local or national charity or even coaching a children’s sport will help you meet new people and do good at the same time.

 Too much debt

-Debt can be a burden in your retirement years, especially if you’re trying to pay off debt while living on a fixed income.
+Debt can be a burden in retirement, especially if you’re trying to pay off debt while living on a fixed income.

 If you have high-interest debt, such as credit card debt, plan to pay it off before you retire.
 Paying off a mortgage with a low interest rate isn’t as important as tackling revolving debt.